Hearing loss & eating out

 Before you leave

-Remember to put new new batteries into your hearing aids before you leave for the restaurant, or at the very least be sure to have a spare set of batteries with you.
+Remember to put new new batteries into your hearing aids before you leave, or at the very least be sure to have a spare set of batteries with you.
 No need to worry about being left out of things just because the batteries die.

-Remember, it is a good idea to explain why you need these changes, both to the restaurant staff as well as your dining companions.
+Remember, it is a good idea to explain why you need these changes, both to the restaurant staff and as your dining companions.
 Most will be very understanding and happy to do what they can to help.
 Take the opportunity to teach family and friends good communication techniques.
-Staff at the restaurant will learn to be more aware when it comes to other hearing impaired customers.
+Staff at the restaurant will learn to be more aware when it comes to dealing with other customers with hearing loss.

 Lipreading while eating isn’t easy, nor is lipreading someone who is eating!
 So consider that perhaps it best to save the talking to in between courses.
 After all, most of us were taught that it was rude to talk while eating anyway.
 Having a hearing loss does not mean not having a social life.
 All it takes is a few simple changes and accommodations as outlined above.
 Good luck!